shotofcovfefe/questionable-beta/content/posts/005-lucky-number-seven.md

 But shucks, I did it.
 I want to put a pin in this specific send as a **happy milestone**, even though I'm conscious not to conflate my **lizard brain glee** with an actual ascendency in skill.

-Regardless, it got me wondering about the unspeakable possibility that I could be breaking out of a plateau.
+Still, it got me wondering about the unspeakable possibility that I could be breaking out of a plateau.
 Within the space of the last month, I've been pushing **harder climbs at a higher rate** than before.

 My signature style leans towards **explosive pops and monkey swings**, drawing momentum to mask shortcomings in technique and finger strength.
 But the v7 was crimpy.
 It was static.
 It was a jumble of moves I tend to avoid because it forces me to confront weaknesses.